-Trichodiadema densum Schwantes
+Trichodiadema densum (Haw.)
+Schwantes

-Miniature Desert Rose, African Bonsai
+Miniature Desert Rose, Mini Desert Rose, African Bonsai

-USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).
+USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Mesembs require a loam-based compost with the addition of extra drainage material such as horticultural grit or perlite.
+These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
-Most will survive temperatures down to freezing point.
-There are some Mesembs which begin to grow in the autumn as the temperature drops and the days get shorter.
+Most will survive temperatures down to the freezing point.
+Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.

 - Back to genus Trichodiadema

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus